jennifer4569/Bomberman/README.md

     - **E**, **4** : Enemy
     - **BACKSPACE** : Delete the obstacle or player in this area
     - **ENTER** : Save this into a file, board4.txt (manually change the name or the txt on the Board tab, line 242, which says: *PrintWriter file = createWriter("board4.txt");*)
-- **Playing the game**: You can start playing the game by pressing the begin button in the main menu.
-  - Controls:
-    - Use the up, down, left, right keys to navigate your player (the white player)
-    - Press spacebar to place a bomb
-    - **r** : Shortcut to restart the game

 ## Known Bugs
 - Create Level button does not work unless all instances of the Begin button is completely commented out.